Drug information

 Before taking amoxicillin/clavulanate potassium, tell your health care provider:

-- If you are allergic to amoxicillin, clavulanate, other beta-lactam antibacterial medicines (such as penicillins and cephalosporins), or any other medicines.
+- If you are allergic to amoxicillin, clavulanate, other beta-lactam antibacterial medicines (such as penicillin or cephalosporin antibiotics), or any other medicines.

 - About any medical conditions you have or have had, especially: